 Directional drilling is a boring method that doesn’t drill vertically downward straight lines.
-From the 1920s the directional drilling process became popular due to the development of curvey instruments.
-Earlier, in conventional drilling techniques the drill bit, drill string, pipe, and casing were put to go in a straight line.
+In the 1920s the directional drilling process became popular due to the development of curvey instruments.
+Earlier, in conventional drilling techniques, the drill bit, drill string, pipe, and casing were put to go in a straight line.
 Now in most offshore locations and platforms, directional drilling is more popular.
 Directional drilling uses a series of planned directional changes along the wellbore.
 Due to the technological advancements over the past 100 years, amazing engineering feats are happening in terms of angles, turns, and buried distances covered.
 Techniques like horizontal, multilateral, and extended reach drilling (ERD) are providing enhanced oil recovery to dramatically increase the yield of a downhole.

 Why is the directional drilling technique so valuable?
 Advantages of directional drilling